Bridget is a writer, poet, violinist, and artist. She writes articles analyzing literature

 A Bit of Background

-This is an essay, if you will, of my interpretation of the first chapter ("In Plato's Cave") of Susan Sontag's 1977 book, On Photography.
-For those of you who do not know who Susan Sontag (1933- 2004) was, she was an active author, intellectual, playwright, well-known cultural figure, and humanitarian.
+If you will, this is an essay of my interpretation of the first chapter ("In Plato's Cave") of Susan Sontag's 1977 book, On Photography.
+For those who do not know who Susan Sontag (1933- 2004) was, she was an active author, intellectual, playwright, well-known cultural figure, and humanitarian.
 Many of her insights are interesting and/or provocative.
 She was an "outside-the-box" thinker and thought deeply about culture and values.

 In On Photography, Sontag named her first essay "In Plato's Cave" in reflection of the allegory of the same name by Plato.
-Basically Sontag is arguing a point that photography is a sort of false way of relating to the world because pictures can be so flawed, in essence, falsely interpreted.
-Sontag relates this to Plato's allegory in which prisoner's in a cave see shadows of objects cast on the wall due to a fire, in effect, seeing false images of reality.
-To Sontag, photos are just that: false images of reality that one cannot absolutely deduce anything from.
-I, on the other hand, have more to say about photos and in certain ways, cannot fully agree with what Sontag presents.
+Basically, Sontag argues that photography is a sort of false way of relating to the world because pictures can be so flawed, in essence, falsely interpreted.
+Sontag relates this to Plato's allegory in which prisoners in a cave see shadows of objects cast on the wall due to a fire, in effect, seeing false images of reality.
+To Sontag, photos are false images of reality that one cannot absolutely deduce anything from.
+On the other hand, I have more to say about photos and, in certain ways, cannot fully agree with what Sontag presents.

 The Cost of Images